TMoCo/RayTracer/README.md

 ![horizontalBVH](https://user-images.githubusercontent.com/56483943/147832855-2aebf834-9f70-4e89-a28e-b687dd7b0ef1.png)
 ![midPointBVH](https://user-images.githubusercontent.com/56483943/147832860-fcd4f428-f13a-4626-82b1-f63fa561f858.png)

-The app now has some acceleration data structures in the form of Horizontal BVH with SAH (top) and a more basic axis midpoint separation (bottom).
-Notice that the density of bounding volumes is smaller and that they embrace the shape of the mesh more.
+The app now has some acceleration data structures in the form of a Horizontal BVH with SAH (top) and a more basic axis midpoint separation (bottom).
+Notice that the density of bounding volumes is smaller and that they embrace the shape of the mesh more with the HBVH.
 They currently follow the implementation of the PBRT book, but I would like to add further optimisations to them when I can.

 ![guiiteration4](https://user-images.githubusercontent.com/56483943/147833846-74ea9341-f0df-44fc-abca-3fe598163584.png)